lino-framework/lino/docs/dev/ad.rst

     Yield the list of apps to be installed on this site.
 This will be stored to :setting:`INSTALLED_APPS` when the Site instantiates.

-    Each item must be either a string (unicode being converted to str) or a *generator* which will be iterated recursively (again expecting either strings or geneortaors of strings).
+    Each item must be either a string (unicode being converted to str) or a *generator* which will be iterated recursively (again expecting either strings or generators of strings).

+    Note also the :meth:`get_apps_modifiers` method which will be applied to the result of :meth:`get_installed_apps`.

   .. attribute:: hidden_apps

-    A set (or space-spearated string) with the names of apps which should *not* get installed even if :setting:`get_installed_apps` returns them.

-    Either an empty `set`
+    No longer used.
+Replaced by :meth:`get_apps_modifiers`.

   .. method:: get_apps_modifiers(**kw)